mrrr3d/fl_sidecar/README.md

 The sidecar expects the metric file to be in JSON format.
 The file should contain a single JSON object where keys are the metric names (strings) and values are the metric values (numbers).

+**NOTE:** When updating the metrics each time, it will automatically add the `timestamp` field to the metrics.
+But if the `metric.json` file already contains a `timestamp` field, it will overwrite the value with the current timestamp.

 **Example:**

 ```json